 I ended up leaving home at age 17 and by 18 was living in a seedy bedsit with a 41 year old alcoholic and working in a Woolworth's toy shop.
 There were benefits to this job (I got paid, had a free electric blue sweatshirt and stole a lot of Pic n' Mix) but it bored me senseless and by age 20 I was as miserable as sin.
 I tried going to night classes to re-sit my A Levels but couldn't summon up the enthusiasm.

-Living with Barry (my ex was called Barry, I know, titter away) was always a bit hairy and he had a violent temper and was more often out of work than in.
+Living with my ex was always a bit hairy and he had a violent temper and was more often out of work than in.
 His erratic nature and problem drinking meant he'd fly off the handle at anything and walk out on good jobs and then eventually use his charm to get another good job and lose that too in time.
 It was a perpetual cycle and we often only had my modest shop assistant's income and I needed cigarettes, alcohol, books and food (in that order).
 I didn't feel I could live on a grant as I needed to support us both, so my ideas of going to Uni seemed very remote.
 I know the obvious question is why I didn't just leave him but that's a whole other story (which I may well share later).
 So I had a re-think.

 I went to the local career's office in 1992 and was thinking about social work or probation work and the woman steered me towards nursing.
 I contemplated the idea but decided it was madness.
 I'm rubbish with my hands, impatient and don't like the general public much.
 Why would I want to be a nurse?
 I didn't even like Casualty on TV and was quite squeamish.
 Hmmm....the training looked quite light academically and you got paid!
 The salary was almost what I was paid at Woolworths and I thought it would be good to fulfil a stereotype and be a gay male nurse.
 It's what's expected.
 I don't like hair, arranging flowers or flying so that's the other gay jobs out.